 We are, of course, proud to have received this recognition from business peers in the community.

 7 Park Avenue has been featured in the NATIONAL POST

 Published: Monday, April 23, 2007

-The rebranding included the acquisition of a printing company, which, of course, required financing -- about $250,000 for equipment and operating capital.
+The rebranding included acquiring a printing company, which, of course, required financing -- about $250,000 for equipment and operating capital.
 But finding expansion funding can take some effort, and partners Ron Ricketts and Peter Rumball were busy planning and operating the rebranded firm.

-Through referrals, Novellus found Oakville, Ont.-based 7 Park Avenue, a new kind of financial intermediary that helps Canadian businesses gain access to a hidden lending market.
-These "private" lenders are often independent financing firms, non-traditional banks, or boutique divisions of traditional lending institutions, and their numbers have grown in recent years to fill a gap created as traditional lenders restrict their small business financing portfolios in favor of larger financing deals that provide a greater return.
+Novellus found Oakville, Ont.-based 7 Park Avenue, a new kind of financial intermediary that helps Canadian businesses gain access to a hidden lending market through referrals.
+These "private" lenders are often independent financing firms, non-traditional banks, or boutique divisions of traditional lending institutions, and their numbers have grown in recent years to fill a gap created as traditional lenders restrict their small business financing portfolios in favour of larger financing deals that provide a greater return.